 The show was initially not well-received

 Before the show was broadcast on the BBC, the sitcom was aired to a test audience to gauge the reaction, but, according to Gold TV, the show was mostly disliked!
-However, this didn't last for long as once it was aired on television, the sitcom racked up as many as many as 18 million viewers.
+However, this didn't last for long as once it was aired on television, the sitcom racked up as many as 18million viewers.

 MORE: Dad's Army cast then and now: see which actors played the iconic roles in the film adaptation

 The show had a sequel made in the seventies

 Many might have seen the most recent film made with Bill Nighy and Toby Jones, but a sequel film was also made in 1971.
 All the original cast were featured, but the film received mixed reviews from critics.
 However, similar to the sitcom, audiences loved it and the film performed well at the box office.